tprost/emacs.d/KEYMAP.md

 ## Core Ideas

-Commands mapped to C-<key> should be micro-level commands and they should work in both insert mode and normal mode.
-This way they are in your muscle memory in either mode, and they are usable in either mode.
+Some commands are likely to be useful in insert state and normal state.
+Some commands are unlikely to be useful in insert state, and we would like the keys available for other things in insert mode.

+### Example 1 (scrolling)

+Simple "reversible" command

+v   -> Scroll line vertically in window
+C-v -> Scroll down
+M-v -> Scroll up
+C-M-v -> Scrolling hydra

+### Example 2 (C-o)

+#### Normal state

+o     -> hs-toggle-hiding
+C-o   -> hs-hide-block
+M-o   -> hs-show-block
+C-M-o -> hideshow prefix command

+#### Insert state

+o     -> self-insert-command
+C-o   -> open line below
+M-o   -> open line above
+C-M-o -> ?

 ## Some keys are simple commands.

-k       -> Perform command
-C-k     -> Perform command at a micro level
+k       -> Perform whatever version of command is most convenient C-k     -> Perform command
-M-k     -> Perform command at a micro level but with a twist (often the C command reversed) C-M-k   -> Perform command at a micro level but with a twist
+M-k     -> Perform command but with a twist (often the reverse) C-M-k   -> Perform command at a micro level but with a twist

 K       -> Perform a related but different command, often more macro